MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSDomainInstallation.md

 ```

 This command runs the prerequisites to determine if installing a new child domain named
-child.corp.contoso.com using credentials of CORP\EnterpriseAdmin1 is possible.
-This command also
+`child.corp.contoso.com` using credentials of `CORP\EnterpriseAdmin1` is possible.
+This command
-installs a DNS server, creates a DNS delegation in the corp.contoso.com domain, sets the domain
+also installs a DNS server, creates a DNS delegation in the `corp.contoso.com` domain, sets the
-functional level to Windows Server 2003, makes the domain controller a global catalog server in a
+domain functional level to Windows Server 2003, makes the domain controller a global catalog server
-site named Houston, and uses DC1.corp.contoso.com as the replication source domain controller.
-The
+in a site named `Houston`, and uses `DC1.corp.contoso.com` as the replication source domain
-command also installs the Active Directory database and SYSVOL on the `D:\` drive, installs the log
+controller.
+The command also installs the Active Directory database and SYSVOL on the `D:\` drive,
-files on the `E:\` drive, has the server not automatically restart after the domain installation is
+installs the log files on the `E:\` drive, has the server not automatically restart after the
-complete and prompts the user to provide and confirm the Directory Services Restore Mode (DSRM)
+domain installation is complete and prompts the user to provide and confirm the Directory Services
-password to complete and commit the installation of the domain in Active Directory.
+Restore Mode (DSRM) password to complete and commit the installation of the domain in Active
+Directory.

 ## PARAMETERS